Iran to download plane black box after missile blamed for crash

 The New York Times said it had obtained a video appearing to show an Iranian missile hitting a plane near Tehran airport.

-Iran denied the airliner had been hit by a missile, saying such reports were “psychological warfare against Iran.”
+Iran denied the airliner had been hit by a missile, saying such reports were “psychological warfare against Iran”.

 “All those countries whose citizens were aboard the plane can send representatives and we urge Boeing to send its representative to join the process of investigating the black box,” government spokesman Ali Rabiei said.